jihyec2/HW2/README.md

       mkdir jihye #make directory as _jihye_
-      ls #list the contents of my current directory cd ./jihye #change directory
+      ls #list the contents of my current directory cd ./jihye #change directory to jihye
       touch file #create script called _file_
-      ls -l #list the contents of _jihye_ and check the permission status of the contents chmod 755 file #change the permission of _file_ ls -l #confirm that permission is changed by showing the list cd .. #go back to the parent directory of _jihye_
+      ls -l #list the contents of _jihye_ and check the permission status of its contents chmod 755 file #change the permission of _file_ ls -l #confirm that permission is changed by showing the list cd .. #go back to the parent directory of _jihye_